Navendu Mishra: Parliamentary career

 At the snap 2017 general election, Mishra stood in Hazel Grove, coming third with 20.5% of the vote behind the incumbent Conservative candidate William Wragg and the Liberal Democrat candidate.

 Mishra was selected as Labour's candidate for Stockport at the 2019 general election after the incumbent, Ann Coffey, left the Labour Party in protest over Jeremy Corbyn's leadership and joined Change UK.
 At the general election, Mishru was elected to Parliament as MP for Stockport with 52% of the vote and a majority of 10,039.

 Mishra has been a member of the Socialist Campaign Group and endorsed Rebecca Long-Bailey in the 2020 Labour leadership election.
 In May 2024, PoliticsHome reported that he had left the Campaign Group.

-On 15 October 2020, Mishra resigned as Parliamentary Private Secretary (PPS) to Angela Rayner to vote against the proposed Covert Human Intelligence Sources (Criminal Conduct) Bill, rebelling against the Labour whip to abstain.
+On 15 October 2020, Mishra resigned as Parliamentary private secretary (PPS) to Angela Rayner to vote against the proposed Covert Human Intelligence Sources (Criminal Conduct) Bill, rebelling against the Labour whip to abstain.

 During the 2021 Batley and Spen by-election, Mishra accused his own party of having a "hierarchy of racism", with "some groups seen as fair game for attacks based on religion/race/heritage".

 At the 2024 general election, Mishra was re-elected to Parliament as MP for Stockport with a decreased vote share of 49.9% and an increased majority of 15,270.

-In November 2024, it was reported that Mishra tabled a series of parliamentary questions on Indian interests while failing to declare donations of thousands of pounds from Indian organisations.
+In November 2024, it was reported that Mishra tabled a series of parliamentary questions on Indian interests while failing to declare donations and travel worth thousands of pounds from India industrial lobbyist FICCI, and the Indian High Commission to the UK.

 Personal life

-Mishra lives in Brinnington and is a member of Offerton cricket club and the Civil Service Club.
+Mishra lives in Brinnington, and is a member of Offerton cricket club.
+Mishra is also a member of the Civil Service Club, a Social Club based in London.